ChrisWorledge/Marie_Curie_Interview_Scenarios/README.md

 ## Technical Brief
 The team has discussed the user story and has provided the following guidance and assets to help you complete the story.

+### Stack
+Marie Curie's modern web stack runs using ASP.NET 4.5.1

 ### Integration
-Helper Service information is mastered in a back office CRM system and made available via a C# library.
+Helper Service information is mastered in a back office CRM system and made available via a C# library built using ASP.NET 4.5.1.
 A fellow developer has already included this library in a Nuget package in the repository for you.

 ### Wireframe
 The UX on the project has created the wireframe (included below), as a guide to the layout of the page and the content hierarchy.
 Note, the wireframes is not indicative of final design or nomenclature